tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/docker-ce/README.md

 This script will install and start docker-ce from Docker-CE oficial repositories on Centos7 and Ubuntu 16.04 lts (64 bits only).

-Please note that this script will disable both firewalld and selinux if the machine is a Centos7.
-If you want you can install them back after this script finish its run.
+Please note that this script will disable both selinux if the machine is a Centos7.

+# FIREWALLD/UFW

+Depenging on the distro (centos7 or ubuntu1604lts) firewalld/ufw will be installed and configured.
+The only port to open will be:

+- 22 tcp (ssh).

 # GENERAL REQUIREMENTS: